-Dr. Singh is Assistant Professor of Health Services, Policy, and Practice at the Brown University School of Public Health.
-Professor Singh came to Brown after completing her Ph.D. in health economics at Johns Hopkins Bloomberg School of Public Health.
-Her areas of research and expertise include competition, consolidation, and vertical integration in health care markets.
-Her primary research examines how strategic acquisitions of physician practices by private equity funds change physician practice patterns and the downstream effects on cost, quality, and the clinical workforce, and has been featured in Vox, Bloomberg Business, Fortune Magazine, Kaiser Health News, and Politico.
+Yashaswini Singh is an Assistant Professor of Health Services, Policy, and Practice at the Brown University School of Public Health.
+Trained as a health economist at Johns Hopkins Bloomberg School of Public Health, her research examines competition, consolidation, and private equity acquisitions in health care—focusing on impacts on prices, quality, and the physician workforce—and has been featured in outlets including Vox, Bloomberg Business, Fortune, Kaiser Health News, and Politico.

 A new study from researchers at the Brown University School of Public Health highlights a push from private equity investors into autism therapy centers across the nation.